eobrain/immut/README.md

     func List(item ...Item) Seq
         Create a new list containing the arguments

+    func Remove(xs Seq, x Item) Seq
+        Return sequence resulting from removing the item, or the sequence itself if item not contained in it

     func Set(item ...Item) Seq
         Create a new set containing the arguments